AVI-IND/delta-demo/README.md

 # delta-demo
-this is a demo for learning github
+this is a demo for learning Github